A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Introduction

-Fiber-reinforced composites often exhibit complex material behaviors due to their composition.
-Being a multi-phase material, their damage mechanisms are often unique and different from other structural materials.
-Depending on their specific constituents, even these damage mechanisms in the fiber-reinforced composites may widely vary.
-For example, composite materials made up of glass or carbon fibers and a resin-based matrix, which are widely used in civil engineering or aerospace applications are stiff in nature.
+Depending on their specific constituents, the damage mechanisms of laminated composites may widely vary.
+For example, composite materials made up of glass or carbon fibers and a resin-based matrix, which are widely used in civil engineering or aerospace applications, are stiff in nature.
 These composites show brittle failure and cannot sustain large deformation.
-On the other hand, fiber-reinforced composites that constitute soft matrices such as elastomers or rubbery materials can undergo large deformations without failure due to the specific mechanical properties of their constituents as well as their damage mechanism.
-These materials find extensive applications in soft robotics~\cite{zhang2021soft}, deployable origami structures~\cite{deleo2020origami}, and biomedical applications~\cite{gasser2006hyperelastic}.
-Although some damage mechanisms, such as matrix cracking, fiber breakage, debonding and interfacial slip, delamination, etc., are common to both types of composites, some specific damage mechanisms such as micro-buckling of fibers, are also important damage mechanisms that are observed in the latter type~\cite{merodio2003instabilities,jimenez2012folding,jimenez2014modeling}.
-In view of this widely varying material behavior of fiber-reinforced composites, it is important to develop a suitable sufficient general continuum framework that can accommodate the kinematic features allowing for large strain damage.
+On the other hand, fiber-reinforced composites that constitute soft matrices such as elastomers or rubbery materials can undergo large deformations without failure due to the specific mechanical properties of their constituents as well as their damage mechanisms.
+These materials find extensive applications in soft robotics~\cite{zhang2021soft}, deployable origami structures~\cite{deleo2020origami}, and biomedical applications~\cite{gasser2006hyperelastic}. {In spite of the large volume of literature on damage in composite materials, most of these models are limited to a small-strain theory as required for the former type.
+Although some damage models~\cite{tham2005,mandel2015,costa2022} have been proposed for finite deformations, models based on the intrinsic geometry of the material, configurational changes and associated thermodynamics is relatively scarce.} While some damage mechanisms, such as matrix cracking, fiber breakage, debonding and interfacial slip, delamination etc., are common to both types of composites, some specific damage mechanisms such as micro-buckling of fibers, are also important in the latter type~\cite{merodio2003instabilities,jimenez2014modeling}.
+In view of the widely varying material behaviors of fiber-reinforced composites, it is important to develop a suitable, sufficiently general continuum framework that can accommodate the necessary kinematic features allowing for large-strain damage.
 For this purpose, we use the idea of a multicontinuum theory, developed by Bedford and Stern~(1972)~\cite{bedford1972multi} in conjunction with the theory of multiple natural configurations, developed by Rajagopal and Srinivasa~(1998)~\cite{rajagopal1998mechanics,rajagopal2004thermomechanics} to propose a novel large-strain kinematic framework and utilize this to characterize different damage mechanisms in fiber-reinforced composites.